larowlan/time-travel-with-git/slides.md

 Note:

+- by way of introduction
 - 8 years of Drupal
 - 450+ core patches
 - Maintain 4 core modules
 - 40+ contrib modules
 - security team member
 - senior drupal dev at @pnx
+- that point in the relationship where I can say 'Drupal: we need to talk'

 --